Inspecting time sync settings

 NAVER Cloud provides NTP servers for free, considering the diverse environments used by customers.

-If your private subnet without the NAT settings blocks access to the external network, it is recommended to set up at least three NTP servers, including a Bastion server configured to synchronize with external public NTP servers.
+If your private subnet without the NAT settings blocks access to the external network, it is recommended to set up at least 3 NTP servers, including a Bastion server configured to synchronize with external public NTP servers.